Webhooks are a quick way to keep track of event.

 Durability

-Webhooks are sent immediate upon the event and action executed.
-We queue each request and will replay the event until your endpoint returns an HTTP 2xx response (normally 200).
-If any returns other than 200 is returned, we pause the event for 30 minutes and then replays the event.
-Upon failure to get a 2xx response code, we then queue the webhook for 4 hours and repeat the call for 48 hours.
-After this grace period we discard the call, log the event and stop sending this again.
+Webhooks are sent immediately upon the event.
+We queue each request and will replay the event until your endpoint returns a HTTP 2xx response (normally 200).
+If we receive anything other than a 2xx response, or we get no response at all, we first pause the event for 30 minutes and then replay the event.
+From there on we pause the webhook for 3 hours and repeat this replaying for up to 72 hours or until we receive a successful response.
+After this grace period we discard the call, log the event and stop sending the webhook.

 How we handle webhooks